NYC Ferry: Construction

 From January to June 2016, the city bought 4 boats for the proposed ferry service for a combined total of $6 million, with plans for a total of 30 boats over the coming years.
-Hornblower Cruises requested 13 boats for the first routes, each costing $4 million each.
+Hornblower Cruises requested 13 boats for the first routes, each costing $4 million.
 The total combined cost of the boats is more than $70 million.
 In addition, the city was building 13 ferry landings at a cost of $85 million, as well as a boat depot.
 One of these docks, in Astoria, was built privately as part of the Astoria Cove development.
 In September 2016, construction on 19 ferries began at two shipyards in Bayou La Batre, Alabama, and Jeanerette, Louisiana, with 200 full-time employees working on the boats.
 The contract with the two shipyards is unusual because shipbuilding contracts are usually with only one company.
 However, NYC Ferry executives had purposely chosen these two companies because of their expertise and because of the unlikeliness that both shipyards would be destroyed by hurricanes.

 Ferry implementation required permission from several entities.
 Before the ferry could start service, the NYCDOT was required to approve a new transportation mode within its service area.
 Additionally, the New York State Department of Environmental Conservation and United States Army Corps of Engineers (CoE) was supposed to give NYC Ferry permission to use of the landings, with the United States Coast Guard advising the CoE's approval of a permit as well as monitoring the design of vessels.
 In addition, the New York State Office of Parks, Recreation and Historic Preservation had to allow ferries to use the landing at Gantry Plaza State Park, and the Roosevelt Island Operating Corporation was consulted so they could give permission for the Roosevelt Island landing to be built.
 By September 2016, the Gantry Plaza landing had been approved.

 In December 2016, Hornblower purchased the rights to operate the East River route for $21 million.
 The route had been operated by Billybey Ferries, which had a contract to operate the line under the NY Waterway banner.
 As part of the sale, Hornblower paid $6 million for four older boats already in use on the East River ferry.

 The first completed new vessel left the Bayou La Batre facility on around March 24, 2017, and it arrived in New York on April 2, 2017.
 On April 6, Mayor de Blasio announced that the service had been rebranded from Citywide Ferry to NYC Ferry, and that the start of service had been moved up a month from the original schedule, with the East River, South Brooklyn, and Rockaway routes to begin on May 1, a month ahead of schedule.
 Under the new schedule, the South Brooklyn route began on June 1 and the Astoria route began on August 29, while the Lower East Side and Soundview routes were still to begin in 2018.